skip to content

 Teaching

 The taught component of this course is approximately 140 hours.
-Taught component assessments count for 40% of the final mark.
-Modules offered include:
+Module content is reviewed every year to ensure contemporary relevance.
+Currently modules offered include:

 • Core Statistics: 1 and 2 sample tests, both parametric and non-parametric;; 1-way ANOVA, Kruskal Wallace and relevant post-hoc testing; Simple linear regression; 2-way ANOVA; ANCOVA and regression on grouped data; Linear models and interactions; Power analyses.